lab1092/blender-manual_ja/manual/sequencer/usage.rst

 you have to move the source strips in order to affect the effect strip.

-To use an effect that combines or makes a transition between (or composites) two strips, you must :guilabel:`B` ox select or shift-right-click two of them.
+To use an effect that combines or makes a transition between (or composites) two strips, you must *B* ox select or shift-right-click two of them.
 When you add the effect strip, it will be placed in a channel above the two in Grab mode (click to drop it on a channel).
 Its duration will be the overlap between the two strips as a maximum.